roman-milk/roman-milk.github.io/church-on-state.md

  Catherine looked back at her partner in crime, Melody.
 It took a few seconds for Melody to meet her gaze as she was hungrily eyeing Adam.
 Catherine couldn't blame her.
 Catherine figured that no one had benefitted from the new and improved Adam as much as Melody had, despite herself of course.
 Catherine was happy for her.
 She had finally been with the man she had lusted over for years.
 But Melody knew her place.
 Melody knew that she was second in line, behind her.
 Catherine made sure that she received Adam's best, and Melody got whatever he had left.
 Luckily for her, a stud like Adam had plenty in the tank, leaving her more than happy with the arrangement.
 Catherine looked back to the audience.
 And all the eyes in the audience were on her.

  Seeing her pregnant belly allowed the audience to see what she had been doing with her free time.
 But they already knew this.
 Knew this and supported this.
 They clapped loudly in pride as she stood next to their chosen son.
 She ran her hands across her belly, feeling her child kicking.
 She looked at Adam, and they shared a look of pure desire.
 Some didn't recognize it, but the people that did could see the fierce attraction, the incredible desire, the pure love, the pure lust between their political leader and their religious leader.
 And looking at her belly, she had proved to Adam that not only was she the Mother Superior, but she was also the superior mother.
 When Adam announced that he had to leave to talk privately with Catherine, most people knew what they were really doing.
 Most knew they were forging a deep bond between church and state.
-Report_Story #8